PowerShell/PowerShell-Docker/docs/README.powershell.md

-**ADDITIONAL LICENSING REQUIREMENTS AND/OR USE RIGHTS** Your use of the Supplement as specified in the preceding paragraph may result in the creation or modification of a container image (“Container Image”) that includes certain Supplement components.
+**ADDITIONAL LICENSING REQUIREMENTS AND/OR USE RIGHTS** Your use of the Supplement as specified in the preceding paragraph may result in the creation or modification of a container image (“Container Image”) that includes certain supplement components.
 For clarity, a Container Image is separate and distinct from a virtual machine or virtual appliance image.
 Pursuant to these license terms, we grant you a restricted right to redistribute such Supplement components under the following conditions: